 Physiotherapy – If you want reassurance and help to become more confident with your back, physiotherapy can help.
 We can provide expert guidance and treatment for your back pain, tailored to you and your lifestyle.
 You can book an appointment online or give us a call on 023 8025 3317.

-Clinical Pilates – Our specialist Pilates classes are a great way to keep you strong and active.
+Clinical pilates – Our specialist Pilates classes are a great way to keep you strong and active.
 They focus on building strength and flexibility and being able to move well.
 The classes are small and you will be under the close supervision of one of our Therapists at all times.
 We run 17 classes a week, including evenings and weekends, at a variety of levels, so it’s easy to find a class to suit you.
-Have a look at our latest timetable.

-Rehabilitation – Our rehabilitation service puts into practice the latest, evidence based management for conditions such as back pain.
+Exercise rehabilitation – Our rehabilitation service puts into practice the latest, evidence based management for conditions such as back pain.
 Using a huge range of exercises and equipment, all under the guidance and support of our Clinicians, you will have a tailor made programme put together to help you get strong and physically resilient!
 It’s a bit like Clinical Personal Training!
 The great thing is, that it’s personal to you and your condition but you can be confident you are doing the right exercises, in a fun and welcoming environment.
-Find out more here.
+Find out more here exercise rehabilitation.

 Symptoms to be aware of: